brooth/jeta-site/mysite/home/markdown/multi-modules.md

     }

-The only thing we need to do - pass our test package name into this method during initialization.
-Something like:
+The only thing we need to do is to pass our test package name into this method during initialization, something like:

     :::java
     public TestApp extends MainApp {